whole-tale/wt-design-docs/users_guide/features.rst

 - :ref:`Export and run <export_run>` tales locally
 - :ref:`Integrate <integration>` Whole Tale with third-party platforms

+For a complete list of features and bugfixes, see :ref:`release notes <v1.2>`.
 For a complete list of current and planned features, see the :ref:`release schedule <milestones>`.

 Planned Features
 ----------------